DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230605-fedstate.md

 FedState itself contains the following components:

-Multicloud-Middleware-Scheduler: is responsible for collecting the resource usage of the working cluster and giving reasonable scheduling methods based on the resource usage.
+Multicloud-Middleware-Scheduler: is responsible for collecting the resource usage of the worker cluster and giving reasonable scheduling methods based on the resource usage.
 At the same time, different middleware have their own characteristics, and there will be corresponding special scheduling logic for different middleware to help various middleware choose suitable scheduling results.
-Different types of middleware scheduling strategies and implementations can be extended according to needs.
+Different types of middleware scheduling policies and implementations can be extended according to needs.

 Federation-Mongo-Manager: can be understood as the operator of MongoDB control plane, which is mainly responsible for on-demand configuration of these middleware services, reasonable scheduling, and distribution through Karmada.
 Different middleware can be expanded as needed.